narakeet/examples/hello-world/README.md

 ### Adding narration

-Video Puppet automatically generates narration from scene text.
+Narakeet automatically generates narration from scene text.
 The following scene will include an image, and automatically generated voice narration:

 ```md
 ![](london.jpg)